dotnet/docs-maui/docs/fundamentals/localization.md

 #### Android

-App's created using the .NET MAUI app project template automatically include support for right-to-left locales.
+Apps created using the .NET MAUI app project template automatically include support for right-to-left locales.
 This support is enabled by the `android:supportsRtl` attribute being set to `true` on the `<application>` node in the app's *AndroidManifest.xml* file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>